 For 1-4 family residential loans (first lien), our general policy is not to exceed an LTV of 80% unless the borrower obtains mortgage insurance or there are strong compensating factors.
 The LTV generally declines as the amount of the loan increases.
-As of March 31, 2018, the weighted average LTV for our 1-4 family residential loans at origination was approximately 65%.
+As of September 30, 2018, the weighted average LTV for our 1-4 family residential loans at origination was approximately 63%.
 For multifamily and commercial real estate loans, our policies are to obtain an appraisal on each loan and, generally, to not exceed an LTV of 80% and 75%, respectively.

 Our stringent loan origination policies and underwriting standards have resulted in a low historical loan loss experience.
-Since 2012 and as of March 31, 2018, we have originated more than \$600 million (with approximately \$493 million on the books at March 31, 2018) of 1-4 family residential loans (including HELOCs) and, have not experienced any losses.
+Since 2012 and as of September 30, 2018, we have originated more than \$790.7 million (with approximately \$667 million on the books at September 30, 2018) of 1-4 family residential loans (including HELOCs) and, have not experienced any losses.
 Prior to 2009, however, we purchased more than \$900 million of 1-4 family residential mortgages from third parties, which resulted in significant losses of approximately \$28 million as of December 31, 2017.
 In 2009, the balance of 90 days or more delinquent loans was \$48.1 million.
 Since the beginning of 2014, we have focused on managing this portfolio and have decreased our average annual loss rates from 97 basis points for the time period of 2010 through 2013 to 85 basis points for the time period of 2014 through 2017.
 Between 2014 and 2017, we averaged annual losses of \$1.8 million on this purchased portfolio as compared to average annuals losses of \$4.9 million between 2010 and 2013.
-The balance of 90 days or more delinquent loans has decreased from \$48.1 million as of December 31, 2009 to \$8.1 million (\$8.7 million including loans held for sale) as of March 31, 2018.
+The balance of 90 days or more delinquent loans has decreased from \$48.1 million as of December 31, 2009 to \$7.7 million as of September 30, 2018.

 Loans to One Borrower.
 In accordance with "loans-to-one-borrower" regulations promulgated by the NYDFS, we are generally limited to lending no more than 15% of our unimpaired capital and unimpaired surplus to any one borrower or borrowing entity.
 This limit may be increased by an additional 10% for loans secured by readily marketable collateral having a market value, as determined by reliable and continuously available price quotations, at least equal to the amount of funds outstanding.
 To qualify for this additional 10%, we must perfect a security interest in the collateral and the collateral must have a market value at all times of at least 100% of the loan amount that exceeds 15% of our unimpaired capital and unimpaired surplus.
-At March 31, 2018, our regulatory limit on loans-to-one borrower was \$59 million.
-Our management credit committee approval limit is \$25 million, any loan over \$25 million must be approved by the credit policy committee, and no loan in excess of lending too much to one particular customer or type of customer.
+At September 30, 2018, our regulatory limit on loans-to-one borrower was \$71 million.
+Our management credit committee approval limit is \$25 million, any loan over \$25 million must be approved by the credit policy committee, and no loan in excess of \$40 million has been made over the past five years.
+We regularly monitor concentration risk, which is the risk of lending too much to one particular customer or type of customer.
 Our loan policy establishes detailed concentration limits and sub limits by loan type and geography.
 Our management credit committee and our credit policy committee review our concentration reports on a quarterly basis.